 Tuesday – Daily Devotion for the day, read Romans 10:17 and discuss first 4 Family Discussion Questions included in the Memory Verse PDF

 Wednesday – Daily Devotion for the day, read Deuteronomy 6:6-9 and partake in a Bring Out the Giggles Idea.
-The book includes “60 ways to bring out the giggles” and in my 12 Weeks of Virtues Summer Challenge Schedule I included 12 that I chose for my family.
-I encourage you pick up the book at your local Barnes & Noble or pick it up online through Amazon so you can read the whole book and also have the full list of “60 ways to bring out the giggles” to choose what will appeal to your family most!
+The book includes “60 ways to bring out the giggles” and in my 12 Weeks of Virtues Summer Challenge Schedule, I included 12 that I chose for my family.
+I encourage you to pick up the book at your local Barnes & Noble or pick it up online through Amazon so you can read the whole book and also have the full list of “60 ways to bring out the giggles” to choose what will appeal to your family most!

 Thursday – Daily Devotion for the day, read Galatians 3:26 and discuss the remaining 4 Family Discussion Questions.

-Friday – Daily Devotion for the day, read Hebrews 11:1 and participate in this weeks Encourage Activity, this weeks we will be writing letters to people in our family to thank them for making positive decisions that have impacted our family .
+Friday – Daily Devotion for the day, read Hebrews 11:1 and participate in this weeks Encourage Activity, this week’s we will be writing letters to people in our family to thank them for making positive decisions that have impacted our family.

-Saturday – Daily Devotion for the day, read The beginning, a perfect home… in “The Jesus Storybook Bible” as well as participate in a fun Family Activity Day, for this I will be introducing a Family Journal for our family to begin using to document those moments of faith testimonies, however since this weeks Family Activity is a onging activity, I will likely encourage everyone to take some time to write their first entry.
+Saturday – Daily Devotion for the day, read The beginning, a perfect home… in “The Jesus Storybook Bible” as well as participate in a fun Family Activity Day, for this I will be introducing a Family Journal for our family to begin using to document those moments of faith testimonies, however since this weeks Family Activity is an onging activity, I will likely encourage everyone to take some time to write their first entry.

 Virtue four-Faith Overview of the week